Gardening Answers Knowledgebase

 The answer to your question will depend, to some extent, on the type of maple tree you are growing.
 Silver maple will tolerate root-pruning, but sugar maples are intolerant of it, and can be more likely to break in windstorms if roots are pruned.
 There is always some risk of loss involved in root-pruning a tree.
 Source: Iowa State Extension.

 Since encircling roots are not good for the tree, you probably will need to prune, but it would be best to consult a certified arborist in your area to make sure this is done correctly.
-University of Minnesota Extension provides additional information on dealing with encircling roots.
+University of Minnesota has a guide called "Stem Girdling Roots: The Undergound Epidemic Killing Our Trees" by Gary Johnson.
 Excerpt:

 Removal is the most common treatment of encircling roots or SGRs that have caused minimal stem compression.
 Roots may be removed with wood gouges, saws, or pruners during the examination process.